 Refrigerated Van Bodies

-Arista Truck Systems if the best choice for Refrigerated Van Bodies
+Arista is the best choice for Refrigerated Van Bodies

 Refrigerated van bodies are very versatile and can be configured many different ways to fit your specific application.
 Check out our refrigerated body gallery page for an overview of different styles or the Body Options tab below to see what components are available when designing a refrigerated body.
 The “How to Build” tab can help you think about what options best fit your application and the “Brochures” tab contains additional information and dimensional specs.

 Please feel free to call us anytime to discuss your project!

 For a first-hand look at some of the product lines we offer, you can open up any of the following manufacturer brochures.
 Click on the image to open the PDF file, and once open you can easily save these brochures to your computer's hard drive.